Explosion at gender reveal party rocks several towns - WTMJ

 KINGSTON, N.H.
-(AP) — One New Hampshire family’s gender reveal party was definitely a blast.
+(AP) — One New Hampshire family’s gender reveal party was such a blast that it rattled towns, set off reports of an earthquake, and could be heard from across the state line, police said.

-Kingston police said they received reports of a loud explosion Tuesday that could be heard in several towns and as far away as Massachusetts.
-They responded to Torromeo quarry where they found people who acknowledged holding a gender reveal party involving explosives and thought the quarry would be the safest spot to hold it.
+Police in Kingston, a town not far from the Massachusetts border, received reports of a loud explosion Tuesday evening.
+They responded to Torromeo quarry where they found people who acknowledged holding a gender reveal party with explosives.

-NBC 10 Boston reports that residents in several neighboring towns could hear the explosion and some though it was an earthquake.
-Many called 911.
-Others said the explosion was so strong it rocked their homes.
+The source was Tannerite — 80 pounds (36 kilograms) of it, police said.
+The family thought the quarry would be the safest spot to blow up the explosive, which is typically sold over the counter as a target for firearms practice, police said.

+Nearby residents said the blast rocked their homes.
+Some reported property damage, NBC 10 Boston reported.

 “We heard this god-awful blast,” Sara Taglieri, who lives in a home that abuts the quarry, told the television station.
 “It knocked pictures off our walls … I’m all up for silliness and what not, but that was extreme.”